PV solar panels today

 A purge of countless rogue companies has separated the curds and whey.
-Something necessary for solar’s longer term growth.
+Something is necessary for solar’s longer-term growth.

 Unfortunately, many hardworking and talented people’s lives bore the brunt of Cameron’s shortsightedness, but now the surviving companies could be considered the best of the best.

-The solar industry in the UK, now has a true bedrock to base its inevitable growth upon, but must work alongside the RECC (Renewable Energy Consumer Code) and other trade authorities to prevent the mistakes of the past repeating.
+The solar industry in the UK now has an actual bedrock to base its inevitable growth upon, but must work alongside the RECC (Renewable Energy Consumer Code) and other trade authorities to prevent the mistakes of the past repeating.

 I’d like to say that our corporate/political masters can’t stop progress, but that’s not technically true.

-To reiterate, British solar companies that are still installing today, on the most part can be considered the best of the best and are now ready to begin a new chapter in human and UK development.
+To reiterate, British solar companies that are still installing today, for the most part, can be considered the best of the best and are now ready to begin a new chapter in human and UK development.

 A new dawn for selling PV solar panels